CNBC Europe: Rebroadcasts of CNBC U.S. and CNBC Asia

+In addition to its own programming, CNBC Europe also broadcasts almost all of the business day programming from CNBC U.S., and has done so since the start of 2016.
+Prior to this, CNBC Europe had aired considerably more locally produced programming and the full schedule had only been seen on Europe-wide bank holidays which were regular working days in the United States, and between Christmas and the new year when CNBC Europe produced less European programming.

-In addition to its own programming, CNBC Europe also broadcasts live almost all of the business day programming from CNBC U.S..
-Worldwide Exchange, Squawk on the Street, TechCheck, Fast Money Half Time Report, Power Lunch and Closing Bell are all broadcast in their entirety.
-Squawk Box is also now shown in full right across Europe, but prior to March 2011 only the final two hours of the show were available to viewers in the UK and Ireland because CNBC Europe broadcast Strictly Money to UK and Irish viewers.
-However, on the day when CNBC Europe broadcasts its coverage of the monthly announcements of the UK and European Central Bank lender rates, only the first hour of Squawk Box is shown on CNBC Europe.
-Squawk Alley was originally not shown because it clashed with European Closing Bell, until the latter show was cancelled on 18 December 2015 (Squawk Alley has since been replaced by TechCheck, which debuted 12 April 2021).
-Fast Money is occasionally seen live on CNBC Europe, such as during major events as a way of providing the channel with continued live programming.
-However it is shown between November and March on a four-hour tape delay to fill the one-hour gap between the end of Street Signs and the start of Capital Connection, created by Europe not being on Daylight Saving Time.
+As of April 2025, Worldwide Exchange, Squawk on the Street, Money Movers, Fast Money Half Time Report, The Exchange, Power Lunch, Closing Bell and Fast Money are broadcast in their entirety.
+Squawk Box is also usually shown in full.
+However, on the day when CNBC Europe broadcasts its coverage of the monthly announcements of the UK and European Central Bank lender rates, only the first hour of Squawk Box is shown.
 Mad Money has yet to be seen on CNBC Europe.

 While the U.S. markets are open, the CNBC Europe Ticker is modified to carry U.S. share prices.
 A break filler, consisting of HotBoards (CNBC's custom stock price graphs) is often broadcast during U.S. programming, owing to the increased number of advertising breaks.
 In addition, for many years, during the evening a recorded Europe Update, a 90-second run down of the European closing prices, and for a time in 2013 this concept was extended into daytime when CNBC Europe broadcast brief European updates twice an hour when the network was broadcasting CNBC U.S.'s Squawk programmes.
 These segments were broadcast live and, as with the recorded evening updates, were inserted into commercial breaks.
 Europe Update has now been discontinued and has been replaced with an insert detailing current items on CNBC Europe's website.

-The channel also broadcasts live the majority of CNBC Asia's output.
-However broadcasts of CNBC Asia's live programming had been scaled back in the late 2000s as the channel had broadcast teleshopping and, latterly, poker programming overnight.
-During the period when poker was shown CNBC Europe only broadcast the final hour (final two hours between April and October) of Asian programming, apart from late Sunday night/early Monday morning when the channel broadcast CNBC Asia's full morning line-up.
-In 2009, the majority of Asian programming was reinstated although the entire broadcast day of CNBC Asia is still only shown on Sunday night/early Monday morning.
+CNBC Europe broadcasts the entirety of CNBC Asia's output but this has only been the case since April 2025 and prior to this, only on Mondays was the entire day's output aired on CNBC Europe, and in the late 2000s, very little of CBBC Asia was seen as the channel had broadcast teleshopping and, latterly, poker programming overnight.
+During the period when poker was shown, CNBC Europe only broadcast the final hour (final two hours between April and October) of Asian programming, apart from late Sunday night/early Monday morning when the channel broadcast CNBC Asia's full morning line-up.
+In 2009, the majority of Asian programming was reinstated with NBC Europe joining CNBC Asia at midnight UK time, 1am CET.